 From Digital Fujian to Digital China, General Secretary Xi Jinping’s strategic thinking on building an informatized China has been consistent, in one continuous line, and highly connected to thought and theory. 从数字福建到数字中国,习近平总书记建设信息化中国的战略思想一以贯之,一脉相承,在思想上、理念上高度关联。

-Digital Fujian is the Ideological Source of Digital China (数字福建是数字中国的思想源头),” Guangming Daily, Page One, April 23, 2018, written by a Guangming Daily commentator (本报评论员).
+Digital Fujian is the Ideological Source of Digital China (数字福建是数字中国的思想源头),” Guangming Daily, Page One, April 23, 2018, Guangming Daily commentator (本报评论员).

-This misunderstanding does not arise because the strategy is hidden.
-On the contrary, Digital China features prominently in Party plans, speeches, and programmatic documents.
-But because it differs sharply from Western approaches to digital development, it is often misread—or ignored entirely.
-The result is a fragmented understanding of what the Party intends to achieve.
+The misunderstanding does not arise because Digital China is hidden.
+On the contrary, it appears prominently in Party plans, speeches, and programmatic documents.
+The problem is that Digital China differs sharply from Western approaches to digital development, so it is often misread as a slogan, ignored as background language, or broken apart into disconnected policy categories.

-It is not simply about technologies (such as AI or robots) or headline firms (such as Huawei or DeepSeek).
-Nor is it simply about technological competition with the United States.
-It is about using digital technologies holistically and systemically to rebuild China’s economy, society, government, culture, ecology, and even ideology on a digital foundation.
+Digital China is not only about technologies such as AI and robotics, headline firms such as Huawei and DeepSeek, or technological competition with the United States.
+It is about using digital technologies holistically and systemically to rebuild China’s economy, society, government, culture, ecology, and ideology on a digital foundation.

-By mobilizing all elements of national power to develop and integrate digital technologies across every sphere of governance and development, Digital China functions as a grand strategy, arguably the world’s first digital grand strategy.
+By mobilizing all elements of national power to develop and integrate digital technologies across every sphere of governance and development, Digital China is best understood as the world’s first digital grand strategy: a national project to reorganize development, governance, and power through digital-intelligent systems.

 As Digital China matures, it is not confined to domestic application.
-It is structured for replication across national contexts.
-Its purpose is to digitally enable China’s path to National Rejuvenation while advancing a globally competitive model of digitalized socialist modernization.
-In this sense, Digital China is not merely a national strategy, it is an exportable model of digital development designed to compete globally at the level of systems, governance, and ideology.
+It is designed to support China’s path to National Rejuvenation while advancing a globally competitive model of digitalized socialist modernization.
+In this sense, Digital China is not merely a national strategy.
+It is an exportable model of digitalized development, built to compete globally at the level of systems, governance, and ideology.

 Yet Digital China remains largely unrecognized.